paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-096-biomass-energy-and-alcohol-fuels.md

 ## § 8855.
 Model demonstration biomass energy facilities; establishment, public inspection, etc.; authorization of appropriations
 **(a)** The Secretary of Agriculture shall establish not more than ten model demonstration biomass energy facilities for purposes of exhibiting the most advanced technology available for producing biomass energy.
 Such facilities and information regarding the operation of such facilities shall be available for public inspection, and, to the extent practicable, such facilities shall be established in various regions in the United States.
 Such facilities may be established in cooperation with appropriate departments or agencies of the States, or appropriate in various regions in the United States.
 Such facilities may be established in cooperation with appropriate departments or agencies of the States, or appropriate departments, agencies, or other instrumentalities of the United States.

-**(b)** For purposes of carrying out subsection (a) of this section, there is authorized to be appropriated $5,000,000 for each of the fiscal years 1981, 1982, 1983, and 1984.
+**(b)** For purposes of carrying out subsection (a), there is authorized to be appropriated $5,000,000 for each of the fiscal years 1981, 1982, 1983, and 1984.

 <a id="section-8871"></a>
 ## § 8871.
 Coordination of research and extension activities; consultative requirements
 **(a)** The Secretary of Agriculture shall coordinate the applied research and extension programs conducted under this subchapter 11 See References in Text note below. and under the amendments made by this subchapter to section 1419 [[7 U.S.C.
 3154](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section3154&num=0&edition=prelim)]1 and subtitle B of the National Agricultural Research, Extension, and Teaching Policy Act of 1977 [[7 U.S.C.
 3129](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section3129&num=0&edition=prelim)],1 section 1 of the Bankhead-Jones Act [[7 U.S.C.
-427](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section427&num=0&edition=prelim)], section 3 of the Forest and Rangeland Renewable Resources Research Act of 1978 [[16 U.S.C.
+3104](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section3104&num=0&edition=prelim)], section 3 of the Forest and Rangeland Renewable Resources Research Act of 1978 [[16 U.S.C.
 1642](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1642&num=0&edition=prelim)], and sections 1 and 2 of the Smith-Lever Act [[7 U.S.C.
 341](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section341&num=0&edition=prelim), 342] with the programs of the Department of Energy.

 **(b)** In carrying out this subchapter and the amendments made by this subchapter, the Secretary of Agriculture shall consult on a continuing basis with—